council bulky waste collection 5 things to know hero

 4. Councils offering free bulky waste collection

-There are twelve councils that offer a free bulky item collection service.
+There are eighteen councils that offer a free bulky item collection service.
 Generally, these councils tend to be in London and the North West.
 The free service terms and conditions vary by council but typically residents can have 1 free bulky waste collection a year and must pay if they have any more.

 Council Region